weakish/weakish.github.com/dive-into/osx.md

 By default, `~/Library` is hidden.
-To reveal it in Finder temporarily, hold the Option key, then click the `Go` menu, and the Library fodler is revealed in the dropdown menu.
+To reveal it in Finder temporarily, hold the Option key, then click the `Go` menu, and the Library folder is revealed in the dropdown menu.

 To permanently reveal the Library folder in Finder, run the following command: